Ollie Arblaster: Sheffield United

 On 17 July 2023, Arblaster signed for League One club Port Vale on a season-long loan deal, becoming manager Andy Crosby's tenth signing of the summer.
 David Flitcroft, the club's director of football, said that "he is a player that has great potential ahead of him we would like to thank Paul Heckingbottom of Sheffield United for entrusting us with the further development of him".
 He made an immediate impact to the 2023–24 season, being named as the club's Player of the Month as he "played a key role in the engine room of a Port Vale side that accumulated 10 points throughout August".
 He scored his first goal in the English Football League at Vale Park on 19 September, when he fired in a late consolation during a 3–2 defeat to Burton Albion.
 On 11 November, he received the first red card of his career after being sent off following a second booking offence for a reckless late challenge on Ethan Erhahon in a 1–1 draw with Lincoln City.
 On 19 December, he was stretchered off with a badly-gashed knee during the second half of a 3–0 defeat to Middlesbrough in the quarter-finals of the EFL Cup and was ruled out of action for an undetermined period of weeks.
 Ten days later, it was confirmed that he had been recalled back to Sheffield United, with new manager Chris Wilder reportedly keen to play him once he returned to fitness.
 He made his Premier League debut on 4 March 2024 when he came on as a 64th-minute substitute in Sheffield United's 6–0 home defeat to Arsenal.
 He earned his first Premier League start five days later in a 2–2 draw at AFC Bournemouth.
 He was named as the club's Player of the Month for March.
 On 24 April, he captained Sheffield United in a 4–2 defeat by Manchester United at Old Trafford.

 He opened the 2024–25 season by scoring the opening goal of a 2–0 win at Preston North End and then spent the next day with the Port Vale away fans in their League Two fixture at Salford City.
 He was named on the EFL Team of the Week having also "made two key passes, two successful dribbles, three interceptions and nine ball recoveries" according to WhoScored.com.
 He picked up an anterior cruciate ligament injury during a 1–0 win over Sheffield derby rivals Sheffield Wednesday which required surgery and ruled him out until the end of the 2024–25 season.

+In September 2025, he suffered an injury setback that delayed his recovery by another two months.
+Speaking in February 2026, Chris Wilder defended Arblaster after he received criticism for his performances following his return to fitness, saying the criticism was "completely unjust" in light of his 13 month layoff.
+He featured 22 times in the 2025–26 season.